Balaji59321/AIBroker/README.md

 ### `Features Added`

+### Columns can be customised according to user needs

+### Search along with filters has been added

-User can Toggle black and white theme depending upon their choice Search along with filters has been added
+### User can Toggle black and white theme depending upon their choice